Banks In 2018: Winners For A Growing Economy

 Chart 11

 While a healthier economy bodes well for bank lending, it is not a free lunch.
 Last year I warned bank investors in two Seeking Alpha articles to not expect the industry Net Interest Margin to improve much when the Federal Reserve Open Market Committee began ratcheting up interest rates.
 As you recall, the FOMC began raising interest rates in December 2015.
 Chart 12 shows the absolute change in NIM for 19 big banks from 12/31/2015 to 9/30/2017.

 Pay special attention to the change in NIM for the five biggest banks in the country: J.P.
-Morgan Chase (JPM), WFC, Bank of America (BAC), Citicorp (C), and USBank (USB).
+Morgan Chase (JPM), WFC, Bank of America (BAC), Citicorp (C), and US Bank (USB).
 BAC leads the pack with an increase in NIM of 16 basis points.
 Citi, USB, JPM, and WFC show changes of NIM of 7, 4, -4, and -5 respectively.
 During this time the FOMC has raised Fed Fund rates by 100 basis points.

 The nation's biggest banks generally choose to not take enormous market risk.
 In other words, they position their balance sheet to be interest rate neutral.
 An exception to that rule of thumb is Comerica (CMA), which as I pointed out in a prior article, is principally a commercial and industrial lending bank, and consequently has very cheap core deposits and a book of C&I loans that float with interest rates.
 Like Silicon Valley Bank (SIVB) and very few other banks, CMA has a business model that benefits from rising rates.